AlexanderLauruhn/Games-on-torus-surface/README.md

 <br>
 <img src= ".\pictures\blokus.png" width="250" height="250">
 # Further on Torus Surface
 In the following three versions of mazes puzzles, you can turn each position of the surface.
-Move your figure using the arrow keys.
+Move your figure using the arrow keys. <br>
 <img src= ".\pictures\3maze.png" width="250" height="250">
 <img src= ".\pictures\4maze.png" width="250" height="250">
 <img src= ".\pictures\6maze.png" width="250" height="250">